This site will look much better in a browser that supports web standards, but is accessible to any browser or Internet device.

 Granted, the ability to be able to traverse a list (or anything that acts like a list) is a useful feature, But, it does not replace the general Iterator concept.

 Even on the simple list, foreach cannot handle every way I might need to traverse the list.
 What if my algorithm requires that I traverse the list backwards.
 Obviously, I could reverse the list when I pass it to foreach, but this may be unreasonable for a list of a million elements.
-In C++, I can get a reverse iterator that just walks the container in the other direction.
+In the C++ programming language, I can get a reverse iterator that just walks the container in the other direction.
 By reusing the concept of an iterator as separate from the particular method of walking the container, I can have simpler algorithms to work with my containers.

 This does not mean that the Perl approach is a bad one, direct support for simple iteration is a good idea.
-In fact, I believe Ruby supports performing this kind of iteration on any container that provides the for ... in construct which provides language support for traversing any container that provides an each method.
+In fact, I believe the Ruby programming language supports performing this kind of iteration on any container that provides the for ... in construct which provides language support for traversing any container that provides an each method.
 This simplifies the traversal of a container for the most common case.

 There are problems with tying the traversal directly to the container like this.
 One problem is that there is no easy way to traverse two containers at the same time.
 Another problem is that it is difficult to traverse one container with two pieces of code at the same time.